 Cancer progression in humans is difficult to infer because we do not routinely sample patients at multiple stages of their disease.
 However, heterogeneous breast tumors provide a unique opportunity to study human tumor progression because they still contain evidence of early and intermediate subpopulations in the form of the phylogenetic relationships.
 We have developed a method we call Sector-Ploidy-Profiling (SPP) to study the clonal composition of breast tumors.
 SPP involves macro-dissecting tumors, flow-sorting genomic subpopulations by DNA content, and profiling genomes using comparative genomic hybridization (CGH).
-Breast carcinomas display two classes of genomic structural variation: (I) monogenomic and (II) polygenomic.
-Monogenomic tumors appear to contain a single major clonal subpopulations, which may occupy the same sectors, or separate anatomic locations.
-In polygenomic tumors, we show that heterogeneity can be ascribed to few clonal subpopulations, rather than a series of gradual intermediates.
-By comparing multiple subpopulations from different anatomic locations we have inferred pathways of cancer progression and the organization of tumor growth.
+Breast carcinomas display two classes of genomic structural variation: (1) mono-genomic and (2) polygenomic.
+Monogenomic tumors contain multiple clonal tumor subpopulations, which may occupy the same sectors, or separate anatomic locations.
+In polygenomic tumors, we show that heterogeneity can be ascribed to a few clonal subpopulations, rather than a series of gradual intermediates.
+By comparing multiple subpopulations from different anatomic locations, we have inferred pathways of cancer progression and the organization of tumor growth.